gitbls/pistrong/CertInstall.md

 A client device must have the correct certificates installed in order to use the VPN.
 The details for installing certificate(s) and configuring the VPN vary by operating system.
 Here are step-by-step instructions for tested client operating systems.

 ## iOS
 One method is to put the certificates on a web server and browse to them. `pistrong` can send email with URLs for the certificates.
 Browse to each file and follow the prompts to add both the .p12 file and the CA certificate.

-They can be installed in any order.
+### iOS Cert Installation

+As of iOS 12.4, the cert installation procedure has changed slightly if you're mailing the certs to a user.
+Here is the most efficient way to install the certs:

+* On the iPhone, open the message with the Cert password and select/copy the password
+* Open the message with the links to the Certs, and click on the CA Cert link. iOS will tell you that the Cert has been downloaded.
+* Go to the Settings App | General | Profiles.
+The newly-downloaded CA Cert will appear there.
+* Install the CA Cert
+* Go back to the email message and click on the user Cert link.
+Again, the Cert will be downloaded.
+* go back to the Settings App | General | Profiles.
+The newly-downloaded Identity (user) Cert will appear there.
+* Install the Identity Cert.
+If the Cert has a password, you'll be prompted for it as a late step in the installation.
+If you copied the password as suggested above, simply paste it in and click Next.

 Alternatively, you can use the Apple Configurator app to load certificates.

 After the certificates have been added, configure the VPN.